dotenv-org/dotenv-vault/README.md

 $ npx dotenv-vault@latest push
 ```

+That's it!
+You securely backed-up and synced your `.env` file.

+---

 *npx makes it easy to use CLI tools, but it requires NodeJS and npm.
 See below for other methods of installation.*

----

 #### Other Ways to Install